NATO Boosted Aerial Surveillance Near Russian Borders by 20 Percent in 2019 - Shoigu

-Russian Defence Minister Sergei Shoigu said on Friday that NATO’s air reconnaissance intensity near Russian borders increased by 20 percent in 2019.
+Russia's Defence Minister Sergei Shoigu on Friday said that NATO’s air reconnaissance intensity near Russia's borders increased by 20 percent in 2019.

-He recalled that last year, 25 NATO warships were alternately on mission in the Black Sea and that every third such vessel had cruise missiles on board.
+He recalled that last year, 25 NATO warships were alternately on missions in the Black Sea and that every third such vessel had cruise missiles on board.

 According to him, “since the beginning of this year, NATO aviation has completed more than 80 reconnaissance flights along our territory”.